-Scott Carbonara, CEO of Spiritus, is a speaker and trainer whose style is highly engaging, humorous, research and story-based, and practical.
+Scott Carbonara, CEO of Spiritus, is an award-winning speaker and trainer whose style is highly engaging, humorous, research and story-based, and practical.
 Audiences walk away energized and armed with tools, based on the “WHIP It” philosophy–using What you Have In your Possession.
 Perfect for conferences, rewards and recognition events, leadership development retreats, manager/employee training, rallies, in-services, team-building sessions, and more.

 Below are Scott’s sample topics.
 Each program is customized–and can be delivered from a one-hour keynote to a full-day workshop.
 Whether you are looking for a keynote, half- or full-day program, or a multi-year program, Scott can deliver what you need to invigorate a positive, performance-based culture.
 Check out Scott’s bio, video clips, testimonials, or contact us.